MattNolanLab/ei-attractor/INSTALL.rst

 -----------------------

-There are a number of requirements, but once you have installed the `non-Python packages`_.
-Simply go to the root of the project and do these two steps (it is recommended to do this in a `virtual environment`_ to avoid clashes with other python packages):
+There are a number of requirements, but once you have installed the `non-Python packages`_, change to the root of the project and do these two steps (it is recommended to do this in a `virtual environment`_ to avoid clashes with other python packages):